Jugend forscht

-Jugend forscht (literal translation: “Youth researches”) is a German youth science competition.
+Jugend forscht (lit.
+"Youth researches"), commonly abbreviated as Jufo, is a German youth science competition.
 With more than 10,000 participants annually, it is the biggest youth science and technology competition in Europe.
 It was initiated in 1965 by Henri Nannen, then editor-in-chief of the Stern magazine.

 Participants work on a self-chosen research project, hand in a written report about their work, and then present their results first at regional levels and later at a national contest to an expert jury, usually in the form of a poster session, often including a practical demonstration.
 Contest juries often invite university or industry experts to referee some of the projects, especially at the national contest, due to a high level of specialization.

 Participants can enter in one of seven subject groups: